 I find the “fit and finish” and ergonomics of this razor excellent.
 It just seems to fit naturally in my hand in a way that some other artisan (and a lot of Chinese clone) razors don’t.
 The handle’s slightly-larger-than-usual diameter combined with it’s weight, balance, and mild texturing make it easy to hold in my hand.
 I probably would have been just as happy with the three inch razor instead of the three-and-a-half inch that I got.

-So, while the Christopher Bradley razor by Karve may not be a favorite of mine “out of the gate” in terms of intuitively getting my best possible shave right away, I find it to be a really comfortable, well-made razor that has enough options to suit just about everyone.
+While the Christopher Bradley razor by Karve may not be a favorite of mine “out of the gate” in terms of intuitively getting my best possible shave right away, I find it to be a really comfortable, well-made razor that has enough options to suit just about everyone.